MacCracken/macos-development-setup/README.md

 # MacOS Development Setup - Ansible Playbook

-Inspired by Jeff Geerling's [mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook/tree/master), this playbok attempts to get a fresh MacOs computer setup for development purposes.
+Inspired by Jeff Geerling's [mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook/tree/master) using most of its roles, this playbok attempts to get a fresh MacOs computer setup for development purposes.
 More TBD

 ## Installation